gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Test cases

-- Given a custom component that creates a `JarBinarySpec`, using
+- Given a custom component that creates a `JarBinarySpec`, using the `jvm-component` plugin:
     - Source set `a` depends on Java library `lib1`
     - Source set `b` depends on Java library `lib2`
     - Resources set `res-a` and `res-b`